Photography Life

 Build Quality and Handling

 The bottom of the lens has a “Made in Japan” stamp, and strangely, there is another “Designed in Japan” white label right next to it.
 While it is great to know that these lenses are designed and made in Japan, the white label is not engraved – it is just white paint.
 After using the lens for a few weeks, some of the letters on the label started to wear off.
-It is not a big deal for me at all, but I wish Tamron either engraved it onto the lens, or did not have it at all.
+It is not a big deal for me, but I wish Tamron either engraved it onto the lens or did not have it at all.

 Tamron-45mm-f1-8-G-VR-Sample-15